mascomen4/robotcorp/README.md

-# A 3 part system:
+# A Three Part System:

 - A Robot component: receives directions in MQTT, translates them into commands and executes them by printing to the console. (forward, backward, left, right, jump, stop)
 Commands have a duration and a speed